maayeesha/maayeesha.github.io/README.md

 ### Hello there 👋, This is Maayeesha Farzana
 #### Techie - Writer - PM Enthusiast

 I am a final year undergraduate student of Computer Science & Engineering.
-I really enjoy learning about different technology and frameworks.
+I enjoy learning about different technology and frameworks.
 I aspire to use & create tools, media that will uplift society.
 If you are interested in empowering people through technology, Let's talk!

 Skills: C | C++ | HTML | CSS | JavaScript | Python | ReactJS

 - 🔭 I’m currently working on personal projects
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning about Natural Language Processing
 - 👯 I’m looking to collaborate on Open Source projects
 - 📫 How to reach me: https://www.linkedin.com/in/maayeeshafarzana/
 - ⚡ Fun fact: Surviving without caffeine